LiuYangyangSDU/DriverMP/README.md

 The compiled DriverMP file is in the current folder.

-**4.** If DriverMP does not work, you can try to add execution rights to it.:
+**4.** If DriverMP does not work, you can try to add execution rights to it:

 `$ chmod +x DriverMP`